Perspectfaiz/ScoreUp/README.md

 ## 📞 Support

 For support and questions, please contact the development team or create an issue in the repository.
+Email:
+Akash- akashxjha@gmail.com
+Faiz- mf22mmb0a38@student.nitw.ac.in
+Manish- mv22mmb0a40@student.nitw.ac.in
+Faiz- ps22mmb0a41@student.nitw.ac.in

 ---

-**ScoreUP** - Empowering students to excel in their JEE preparation journey! 🎓
+**ScoreUP** - Empowering students to excel in their preparation journey! 🎓